-The Student Services Office is the one-stop shop for all registrar, financial aid, and student billing and payment items.
-This area is for Students seeking information or policies regarding dropping classes, registration, class schedules, FAFSA, financial aid, and making payment arrangements.
-Payment plans are available for students and an installment agreement with Student Billing & Payments needs to be completed and approved.
-The Student Services area is located on the first floor of the Academic Center.
+The Student Services Office is the one-stop shop for all Registrar, Financial Aid, and Student Billing and Payment items.
+This area is for students seeking information or policies regarding dropping classes, registration, class schedules, FAFSA, financial aid, and making payment arrangements.
+Payment plans are available for students and an installment agreement with the Student Billing & Payments Office must be completed and approved.
+The Student Services area is located on the first floor of the Lanier Academic Center.